Inventories of Jewish Galician Records at the Central Archives of Historical Records (AGAD), Warsaw

 This material was then safely stored away in the Ministry of Information in Warsaw for 30 years.
 In the early 1980s, it was decided to bring out this forgotten storehouse of information.
 Those sets of records with vital information that were more than 100 years old were sent to the Central Archives of Historical Records in Warsaw, AGAD (Archiwum Główne Akt Dawnych).
 Those less than 100 years old were earmarked for the Civil Registration Office (Urząd Stanu Cywilnego, USC) in Praga district, Warsaw.

 Of the Jewish bound volumes of vital records, 1,750 went to AGAD.
-The remainder of those books, around 3,750 of them, were directed to the USC office.
+The remainder of these books, around 3,750 of them, were directed to the USC office.
 The division, though, was not done very accurately, with the result that AGAD received several hundred books that were, at the time, less than 100 years old.
-Since 1997, USC Warsaw has been transferring to AGAD those books that have become more than 100 years old.
-As of mid-2019, AGAD held in its Fond 300 4,101 Jewish vital record books and indexes of vital records books from 109 localities, all but four of them located in the eastern part of the former Galicia.
-USC Warsaw still holds around 700 Jewish Galician vital record books.
+Since 1997, USC Warsaw has been transferring books to AGAD as they have become more than 100 years old.
+As of early 2021, Fond 300 contained 4,102 Jewish vital record books and indexes of vital records books from 109 localities, all but four of these located in the eastern part of the former Galicia.
+USC Warsaw still holds around 600 Jewish Galician vital record books.

-In 2015, an amended Polish law applying to Civil Registration Offices took effect, which allowed death and marriage records more than 80 years old to be made publicly available, while the restriction on birth records remained at 100 years.
+In 2015, an amended Polish law applying to Civil Registration Offices took effect, allowing death and marriage records more than 80 years old to be made publicly available, while the restriction on birth records remained at 100 years.

-The file with the earliest records in Fond 300 is Sygnatura (file number) 388, with death records from Kamionka Strumiłowa dating from 1789.
-The latest records are of two marriages in early 1943, from an index book of Jewish marriages in 1943.
+The file with the earliest records in Fond 300 is File (sygnatura) 388, containing death records from Kamionka Strumiłowa starting in 1789.
+The records with the latest dates are of two marriages in early 1943, from an index book of Jewish marriages in Tarnów.

-Because of the lowering of the period to 80 years, during which Civil Registration Offices have to withhold marriage and death records, most of the Jewish marriage and death records that had earlier been held at USC Warsaw have now been sent to AGAD.
-The last bound record books to be transferred, with records going up to 1941 or records up to 1942, will be dispatched to AGAD in 2022 and 2023, respectively.
-Included among these batch will be a book of death records of 1941-1942 from Brody, a town which at present has no vital record books in Fond 300.
+Because of the lowering to 80 years of the period during which Civil Registration Offices are obliged to withhold marriage and death records, most of the Jewish marriage and death records that had earlier been held at USC Warsaw have already been sent to AGAD.
+The last marriage and death records to be transferred to AGAD, with records going up to 1941 or up to 1942, are due to be dispatched in 2022 and 2023, respectively.
+Included among them will be a book of death records of 1941-1942 from Brody, a town which at present has no vital record books in Fond 300 at AGAD.

 For Gesher Galicia’s inventory of Fond 300, click here.